Scarlett (Ripley novel): Plot summary

 Scarlett connects with the Savannah O'Haras against her maternal family's wishes.
-Scarlett's grandfather offers Scarlett his inheritance if she remains with him in Savannah until his death and avoids contact with her father's side of the family.
-Scarlett refuses and storms out of the house.
-She goes to stay with her cousin Jamie and his family.
+Scarlett's maternal grandfather offers Scarlett his inheritance if she remains with him in Savannah until his death and avoids contact with her father's side of the family.
+Scarlett refuses and storms out.
+She stays with her cousin Jamie and his family.
 Soon another cousin named Colum, a priest from Ireland, joins them.
 Scarlett agrees to travel to Ireland with him.
-By this time Scarlett has realized that she is pregnant with Rhett's child but she keeps her pregnancy hidden.
+By this time Scarlett has realized that she is pregnant with Rhett's child but keeps her pregnancy hidden.